-On June 11th, 2015, news of Dusty Rhodes, “The American Dream” untimely passing shook the pro wrestling world.
+On June 11th, 2015, news of the untimely passing of “The American Dream” Dusty Rhodes shook the wrestling world.
 Throughout his almost forty years in the business, Rhodes became known as a man of the people, the common man for the common folk.
 He never had the physique of a wrestling god, though his charisma and innate ability on the microphone more than made up for that.
 Dusty had an impact on others, in the business and not.
 Just listen to any of the many podcasts out there these days with current and past talent.
 Whenever Dusty is brought up or mentioned, words of kindness are shared as are Dusty impressions, with his southern drawl and trademark lisp in tow.

 Gary Hart, who had been attributed to bringing Dusty into the forefront of the pro wrestling scene almost forty years ago, had this to say on meeting Rhodes for the first time back in 1968: